Yoditatr/Kickstarter-analysis--YT/README.md

 ![alt text](https://github.com/Yoditatr/Kickstarter-analysis--YT/blob/main/Pivot.png?raw=true)

 ##### On the second part of the analysis, we are focusing on subcategory plays to show the percentage of outcomes based on goals.
-Though there isn’t much to show a perfect trend we can conclude that the projects with less than $1000 goal have turned a more successful outcome.
+Though there isn’t much to show a perfect trend, we can conclude that the projects with less than $1000 goal have turned a more successful outcome.

 ![alt text](https://github.com/Yoditatr/Kickstarter-analysis--YT/blob/main/Outcomes_vs_Goals.png?raw=true)